 Applications may be submitted for scholarships for a wide variety of extracurricular activities, from sports leagues, to summer camps, to dance lessons.
 You may also apply for funding for equipment (uniforms, shoes, items, etc.) that the child will need to participate in the activity.
 The maximum amount of funding available per child, per calendar year is $500.
 This will reset on January 1.
 That includes any funding requested for equipment.
 Please submit applications and have the child’s letter of recommendation sent in AT LEAST two weeks prior to the date the requested funds are due by.
 If approved, a board member will then setup a meeting with the family (parent AND child) at our office (200 E. Walnut St. #4) to go over our agreement, photo waiver and present you with the scholarship funds.
-This will also be the time when the other required forms (listed below) will be due.

 2. Child must qualify for the free OR reduced lunch program at school.